openoms/bitcoin-tutorials/Zap_to_RaspiBlitz_through_Tor.md

     ```

 ### Generate the lndconnect string
+* Run lndconnect with the .onion address filled in:
+`lndconnect --host=HIDDEN_SERVICE_ADDRESS.onion --port=8080 --nocert`

-* Run lndconnect with the -j option to display the text string:
+* Alternatively run lndconnect with the -j option to display the text string:
-`lndconnect -j`
+`lndconnect --host=HIDDEN_SERVICE_ADDRESS.onion --port=8080 --nocert -j`

-* Edit the string in a word processor:
-    * change the IP address to the .onion address noted previously
-    * change the port 10009 to 8080 (or your custom port set in the torrc)
-    * delete the part startig with `cert=` until the `macaroon=` entry

-    * ends up in the format:
+    * The correct string format is:
     ```
     lndconnect://YOUR_HIDDEN_SERVICE_ADDRESS.onion:8080?macaroon=<base64adminmacaroon>
     ```

 ### Connect Zap through Tor
+* Scan the QR code with your Tor enabled Zap
+    or
-* Share the string to your phone in an encrypted chat message to yourself (for example).

-* Paste the string into the Tor enabled Zap
+* Share the string to your phone in an encrypted chat message to yourself and paste the string into Zap

 * Enjoy your private and encrypted remote connection!

 <p align="center">